JS-Tip/javascript-arrays/README.md

-# JavaScript `Array` Class
+# JavaScript `Array` Class 🏁

 This course is about the JavaScript `Array` class, its instance methods, static methods, and how each method is used individually and in combination with other array methods.

 The examples from this course are practical and come from years of working with data structures in real-world projects - which are imperfect by nature.
 So instead of using arrays of numbers to show how methods like `reduce` or `includes` work, arrays of objects, sometimes nested, will be used to demonstrate common implementations of JavaScript's array methods.

+Some of JavaScript's array methods have been intentionally left out of this course, as I have not encountered them in my time as a developer.
+This does not mean you won't encounter them, but I have no practical experience to offer regarding these methods.
+The following array methods **are not** included in this course:
+1. `toLocaleString`
+2. `entries`
+3. `keys`
+4. `values`

 ## Who This Course is for 🎒

-This course is **aimed at beginner to intermediate level JavaScript developers** who want to broaden and deepen their knowledge of JavaScript array methods.
+This course is **aimed at beginner to intermediate JavaScript developers** who want to broaden and deepen their knowledge of JavaScript array methods.

 The **beginner** will benefit from this course if they already have first experiences with for-loops and a feeling for how arrays work.

 The **intermediate** developer will benefit from the practical examples of array methods and how to best combine them in real-world applications.

 Each module of this course builds upon the previous one, so multiple methods can be chained together as you work through the course.
+This does not mean you need to go through the course in chronological order - I encourage you to check out individual modules if you're curious or are relevant to your daily work.

 ## How to use the code in this repo 🔧